direct to content

 Status

-The wrecksite is situated in the German Exclusive Economic Zone (EEZ).
-Due to the sovereignty of federal states in cultural politics ("Kulturhoheit der Länder"), the remit of the state agencies responsible for heritage protection extends only into territorial waters (12 nautical mile zone), while heritage protection is not regulated in the German EEZ.
-However, naval shipwrecks are granted sovereign immunity under international law and remain the property of their state of orgin, and as such the German Federal Republic is the inheritor of war-wrecks of the Imperial German Navy.
+The wreck is situated in the German Exclusive Economic Zone (EEZ).
+Due to the sovereignty of federal states in cultural politics ('Kulturhoheit der Länder'), the power of the state agencies responsible for heritage protection extends only into territorial waters (the 12 nautical mile zone), and thus heritage protection is not regulated in the German EEZ.
+However, naval shipwrecks are granted sovereign immunity under international law and remain the property of their state of origin, and as such the German Federal Republic is the inheritor of war wrecks of the Imperial German Navy.

-In the years 2011, 2015 and 2016 artefacts were salvaged from the wrecksite from members of a Dutch sport-diving club.
+In the years 2011, 2015 and 2016 artefacts were salvaged from the wreck site by members of a Dutch sports diving club.
 This incident prompted a criminal investigation for the violation of a war grave.
-Eventually, the divers agreed to return the artefacts, which are now exhibited in the Bundeswehr Military History Museum in Dresden.
+Eventually, the divers agreed to return the artefacts, which are now exhibited in the Bundeswehr Museum of Military History in Dresden.

 References